-He has acted in some of the leading cases in public, EU, asylum, and immigration over the last 18 years.
+He has acted in some of the leading cases in public law, EU law, asylum, and immigration over the last 18 years.
 He is experienced in running strategic litigation, including test cases on affecting many thousands of claimants in the UK and the EU.
 He has acted for national and international NGOs in public interest interventions, and is accustomed to dealing with such interventions from NGOs and public authorities in his own cases.

 He has addressed conferences and seminars on judicial review, EU law, asylum, immigration, and community care for organisations such as Justice, Legal Action Group (LAG), the Immigration Law Practitioners Association (ILPA), the Centre for European Legal Studies at Cambridge, and the British Institute of International and Comparative Law.
 He is author of the Best Practice Guide to Asylum and Human Rights Appeals (new print edition, published by LAG, due in 2014).
 He was one of the longest ever elected members of the Executive of ILPA from 2000 until he stood down in 2012 and currently represents ILPA on the users groups of the Administrative Court and the Upper and First-tier Tribunals (IAC).
 He has sat on Bar Council working parties and advised the Bar Council on public funding issues.

-He is briefed as a leading junior, and regularly appears against silks in the domestic courts and the CJEU.
+He is briefed as a leading junior, and regularly appears against silks in the domestic courts and the CJEU, including recently against the Attorney General in the Grand Chamber.
 He is at ease working electronically and in dealing with urgent matters.
 He will act on conditional fee agreements where appropriate.